 The best suggestion to help avoid anxiety about the snow load of a bell tent is to use thick poles and to place your tent under a strong tarp or wood structure.
 For a wall tent you can use snow load bearing poles and support systems and add a tarp system to the roof to encourage the snow to more easily slide off.
 For a bell tent, you may want to consider creating a custom 4” center pole made out of hardwood to help with the snow load.

-6. Floor Options
+6. Tent Floor Options

 A solid floor in your tent will provide protection from critters, moisture, and cold.
-Bell tents come with a floor rip resistant and waterproof made from a PVC material.
+Bell tents usually come with a rip resistant and waterproof floor made from a PVC material.
 The floors of bell tent usually extend up the wall several inches to help guard against rushing or standing water that the tent may be exposed to.
 Some bell tents offer an upgrade that allows for the entire floor to be unzipped and removed to allow for walls to be rolled up to provide greater ventilation.

 Wall tent floors are either sewn in, or come detached and can be laid down once the canvas tent is up.
 These floors are made with vinyl nylon and do a great job of keeping your space dirt free.

 7. Wall Height Considerations

 There will certainly be able room at center point of a wall or bell tent for you to jump around.
 But the same calisthenics likely can’t be performed along the interior perimeter walls.
 The height of the wall plays an important role in calculating the useable space inside of your shelter.
 The average safari tent comes with 5 foot walls, allowing great space for bunk beds, storage, and walking space for shorter people.